girozetto/gilchat_socket-multithreads/README.md

 ## About <a name = "about"></a>

-A Project using Multithreading Concepts for making realtime communication between User's and file based storage.
+A Project using Multithreading, Client-Server and Sockets Concepts for making Realtime Communication between User's and a Server.

 ## Getting Started <a name = "getting_started"></a>